markuslindenberg/dvbheadend/README.md

 Currently, SD card images are built automatically and can be downloaded from the latest [successful Github Actions run](https://github.com/markuslindenberg/dvbheadend/actions?query=is%3Asuccess+workflow%3Aimage).

-> The 64 bit images are pretty much untested, `dvbheadend-raspberrypi3.img` is known as working.

 ## Setup

 * Write `sdcard.img` on an empty SD card.